lsprangers/implementations-and-systems-design/design_systems/README.md

 ***There are ways to handle all of these trade-offs, and the Availability-Consistency spectrum spans a large space that's covered by many database types, isolation levels, and choices - all of them are useful in different scenarios***

 ### Typical Patterns
-Almost every single system a set of similar patterns, and there are components listed throughout our repo for "typical" components such as frontend infra, queue, KV store, and cache
+Almost every single system a set of similar patterns, and there are components listed throughout our repo for "typical reusable" components such as frontend infra, queue, KV store, and cache

 #### Front End
 - Front end we usually have some sort of DNS resolution to IP address, where the IP address relates to our Load Balancers